 Do you dream of being one of those carefree travellers who is ready on a whim?

 For this blog post in video form, please head to my YouTube channel or check the bottom of this post.

 Do you dread packing for work and personal trips?
 I used to be a victim of over-packing.
 That all changed after a two-week motorcycle trip down the California Baha; on that trip, I was forced to live out of a tiny bag, and realized that I could keep my skincare regime and still have enough clothes.
 I learned a lot about packing lightly and how it actually increases the quality of your vacation not having to lug a heavy suitcase around.
 I also realized the wonderful feeling of arriving home after travelling and not having a mountain of laundry and a big suitcase to unpack.

-So, your dream is to be one of the carefree travellers who is ready on a whim, by the end of this post you will have a fool proof method to help you pack efficiently and not loose time before, during, and after your trip.
+So, if your dream is to be one of the carefree travellers who is ready on a whim, by the end of this post you will have a fool-proof method to help you pack efficiently and not lose time before, during, and after your trip.
 I am also giving away a free downloadable chapter of my book that is devoted to travel.
 This chapter includes all my Packing for Travel tips so download it today!